Wake-up-Freeman/OLD-ODISEO/docs/full-node/README.md

 # Full node

-Use this section to learn all about running a full node on the Terra network.
+Use this section to learn all about running a full node on the Daodiseo network.

 ```{toctree}